manullbrand/Advent-of-Code-2023/README.md

-# Advent of Code [Year] Solutions 🎄🌟
+# Advent of Code [2023] Solutions 🎄🌟

-This repository contains my solutions to the Advent of Code [Year] challenges in JavaScript.
+This repository contains my solutions to the Advent of Code [2023] challenges in JavaScript.
 Each day's solution is organized into its own directory (e.g., `day01`, `day02`, etc.).

 ## Table of Contents 📜